PITTSBURGH -- The national spotlight shined on the postseason in October, but now it’s time to focus on the offseason ahead.

 Which players will become free agents?
 Will anyone receive a qualifying offer?

 It’s a short list: Francisco Liriano, Melky Cabrera and Lonnie Chisenhall.
 (Yes, Chisenhall, the free-agent signing who did not play all season due to a broken hand and calf strains.)
 None of them will receive a qualifying offer.
-Some players have vouched for Liriano and Cabrera to return, but they’ll want to evaluate their options once free agency begins.
+Some players have vouched for Liriano and Cabrera to return, but the Pirates will want to evaluate their options.

 Which players have options, and for how much?